wp-plugins/compact-archives-widget/README.md

 Create a widget for Compact Archives plugin.

 ## Description ##

+**DOT NOT INSTALL THIS PLUGIN BECAUSE IT'S NOT NEEDED ANYMORE.**

+**As of version 3.0.0 the plugin [Compact Archives](http://wordpress.org/plugins/compact-archives) includes my own code, so you'll find this widget in that plugin.**

 The plugin [Compact Archives](http://wordpress.org/extend/plugins/compact-archives/ "Compact Archives plugin page") has not a widget.
 This plugin adds this widget to that plugin.
 Before using Compact Archives Widget, you must install and activate Compact Archives plugin.